tdjames1/RSE-Sheffield.github.io/resources/index.rst

 High Performance Computing at Sheffield
 ---------------------------------------
 The University of Sheffield provides staff and students with access to two High Performance Computing (HPC) systems called ShARC and Iceberg.
+ShARC is the new system and the one we recommend for new users.

 * http://docs.hpc.shef.ac.uk/en/latest/index.html - ShARC and Iceberg documentation
 * http://shef.ac.uk/cics/research-storage - Information on applying for research storage at Sheffield